-What happens when you rub pork butt, and then smoke it reasonably hard with an aromatic woodsmoke, and then cook it long and slow just like a brisket, is that the pig opens up its ultimate flavor secrets to you.
+What happens when you rub the pork and then smoke it reasonably hard with aromatic wood smoke, and then cook it long and slow just like brisket, is that the pig opens up its ultimate flavor secrets to you.

-You get more of an essence of pork once you’ve smoked a pork butt than you do from straightforward cuts of pork.
+You get more of an essence of pork once you’ve smoked a pork butt than you do from straightforward cuts of meat.

-Ribs – whether pork or beef – are another great favorite for smoking, and the same pattern emerges.
+Ribs – whether pork ribs or beef ribs – are another great favorite for smoking, and the same pattern emerges.
 In themselves, they’re not that appealing.

 They’re tough meat, attached to bones.
 Smoking them, then cooking them long and slow, turns them from throwaway cuts into the best things you could ever wish to taste.
 The smoke penetrates the meat, becoming a fundamental element of its flavor profile.

-Then the cooking process loosens the fibres, melts the connective tissue into gelatine, which makes for a softer mouthfeel, renders any pockets or ribbons of fat in the flesh, and uses that liquified fat to spread the smoky flavor throughout the meat.
+Then the cooking process loosens the fibres, melts the connective tissue into gelatine, which makes for a softer mouthfeel, renders any pockets or ribbons of fat in the flesh, and uses that liquified fat to spread the smoky flavor throughout the beef and pork ribs.

-Perfectly cooked ribs should be good eats for Grandpa, even on days when he’s forgotten to bring his teeth to the table.
+Perfectly cooked baby back ribs should be good eats for Grandpa, even on days when he’s forgotten to bring his teeth to the table.

 All The Rest Of The Meats

 There are of course hundreds of other smoking options – we touched on some of them at the start.
-Smoked chicken and turkey are popular all year round in the US, but particularly in winter, when the smoked flavour keys in to festive memories of fires and warmth in a cold world.
+Smoked chicken and turkey are popular all year round in the US, but particularly in winter, when the smoked flavor keys into festive memories of fires and warmth in a cold world.

 Smoked salmon graces every boardroom in the land when big deals are struck.
 You can smoke venison too, for storage through a lean season as much as to improve the flavor.
-Venison, like many gamey meats, has the strength of flavor to stand up to and embrace the smoking process.
+Venison, like many gamey types of cuts of meat, has the strength of flavor to stand up to and embrace the smoking process.

-Overall though, the two kings of meat for smoking are pork and beef.
-Pork offers a whole myriad of ways to take on new flavors and textures with smoke.
+Overall though, the two kings of meat for smoking are pork ribs and beef ribs.
+Pork ribs offer a whole myriad of ways to take on new flavors and textures with smoke.

 Beef leads with its tougher cuts, the more tender meat being usually better when exposed to simpler cooking and preparation methods.